Medical Physics

 M91 MedPhys 503R Phd Research Rotation

-The research rotations course is designed to provide graduate students with an opportunity to gain insight into an aspect of the field of medical physics.
-The goal of the course is to provide introductory experience on a focused project with one or more faculty mentor(s).
-Graduate students will be matched with a project/mentor based on a number of factors, including student interest in the area of study and availability.
-Prerequisite: Physics and calculus; Permission of the Program Director.
-Instructor: Michael B. Altman, PhD, 3 credit hours, Fall and Spring.
+The PhD Research Rotation course is designed to provide students with an experience working with one or more potential thesis mentors on a focused research opportunity.
+Students will gain insight into an aspect of the field of medical physics and a program of academic research, as well as cultivating a relationship with a potential thesis mentor.
+PhD students will be matched with a project/mentor based on a number of factors, including student interest in the area of study and availability.
+Prerequisite: Permission of the program director.

 Credit 3 units.